UEsposito/TPStool/README.md

 In the following we provide the code to run the TPS tool reported by Esposito et al.'s study

 There are 3 folders:
--  data/ contains two  excel filse with the data need by TPS to run.
+-  data/ contains two excel files with the data needed by TPS to run.
 First, TPS_reference_ids.xlsx, this file contains the temporal components and dates for the  reference individuals.
 This file should not be modified for Eurasian samples, unless you want to add new references.
-The second excel file, has the sample's temporal components which TPS analysis to infer their date.
-To get these temproal components, run supervised ADMIXTURE for your sample agaisnt the eight temporal populations provided in the data folder of the TPSpaper depository.
+The second excel file has the sample's temporal components which TPS analyses to infer their date.
+To get these temproal components, run supervised ADMIXTURE for your sample agaisnt the eight temporal populations provided in the data folder of the TPSpaper repository.
 -  src/ contains the Matlab scripts necessary to run TPS.
 -  results/ contains the output of TPS when run on the sample data.